13 Best Beaches in Cabo de Gata, Almeria

 Having a car when visiting Almeria is a big plus as it will not only get you there from Malaga Airport in two hours it will prove useful for getting around the province. – Check car hire here

 In order to make travel planning as easy as possible, we gathered below a selection of our favorite companies.
 We love them for being reliable and offering the best deals in Southern Spain.
-All of the recommended companies have top-notch customer service and have been tested by us first-hand.

 Most people visit Almeria from June until August, with the beaches being the province’s biggest attractions.
-It can get scorching during July and August, with the sea temperature never below 24°C. The ideal month to visit is September as most people are back in work, and the kids are at school.
+It can get scorching during July and August, with the sea temperature never below 24°C. The ideal month to visit is September as most people are back at work, and the kids are at school.

 Almeria is considered Spain’s pantry, a land of greenhouses producing tomatoes, peppers, cucumbers, and melons.

-Innovatively many of the farms use helpful insects to protect the plants and prevent diseases rather than pesticides.
+Innovatively many farms use helpful insects to protect the plants and prevent diseases rather than pesticides.
 Almeria is also famous for its fish and practice called “boat to table” where the daily catch of prawns, monkfish, and squid is sold directly from the fishermen to restaurants.

 Dishes typical of Almeria include the following:

-Almeria offers visitors the chance to experience everything from a volcanic created coastline to a seemingly endless desert and snow-capped mountain peaks.
+Almeria offers visitors the chance to experience everything from a volcanic-created coastline to a seemingly endless desert and snow-capped mountain peaks.

 As we have already mentioned, Almeria’s province is a little off the beaten track for tourists except for those who visit the beach resorts during the summer.